-WilmerHale’s CFPB Working Group combines the diverse areas of legal expertise necessary to help clients navigate this new regulatory regime.
+WilmerHale's CFPB Working Group combines the diverse areas of legal experience necessary to help clients navigate this new regulatory regime.
 This practice brings together our experience with bank and financial services regulatory, enforcement and litigation matters with our unparalleled understanding of Washington DC and the federal government.

-The CFPB Working Group’s in-depth knowledge of financial institutions, corporate governance, and regulatory compliance and enforcement provides our clients with the strategic counsel they need to successfully navigate this new approach to consumer protection.
-Our clients also benefit from the bipartisan government experience of more than 100 WilmerHale lawyers, who have served in the Treasury Department, the Office of the Comptroller of the Currency (OCC), the Federal Trade Commission (FTC), the Federal Deposit Insurance Corporation (FDIC), the Securities and Exchange Commission (SEC), the White House, on Capitol Hill, and in the Department of Justice (DOJ), among others.
+The CFPB Working Group's in-depth knowledge of financial institutions, corporate governance, and regulatory compliance and enforcement provides our clients with the strategic counsel they need to successfully navigate this new approach to consumer protection.
+Our clients also benefit from the bipartisan government experience of more than 100 WilmerHale lawyers, who have served in the CFPB, the Treasury Department, the Office of the Comptroller of the Currency (OCC), the Federal Trade Commission (FTC), the Federal Deposit Insurance Corporation (FDIC), the Securities and Exchange Commission (SEC), the White House, on Capitol Hill, and in the Department of Justice (DOJ), among others.

 Our experience spans the full range of regulatory issues relating to banks, thrifts, bank and thrift holding companies, and other financial institutions operating in the United States, as well as other businesses falling within the jurisdiction of the Bureau, including, among others, credit card issuers, mortgage brokers, finance companies, card and payment processors, debt collectors, credit bureaus, and various other non-bank providers of financial services.